Saturday and Sunday, December 6-7, 13-14, 20-21, 2014

 PLEASE NOTE: Same day online ticket sales close at 3 pm.

 Avoid lines by purchasing tickets in advance!
 Tickets can be purchased in advance in person at the Strawbery Banke Visitors Center at 14 Hancock Street up to the date of the event.
 To purchase tickets in advance, click here.
-Tickets are $22/adults, $11/children (ages 5-17), and $55/family.
+Tickets are $23/adults, $11.50/children (ages 5-17), and $58/family.
 Group and corporate rates are available.
+Purchase tickets by November 30, 2014 to receive $2 off each ticket.

-Strawbery Banke Museum Celebrates 34th Annual Candlelight Stroll
+Strawbery Banke Museum Celebrates 35th Annual Candlelight Stroll “The Winter Visitor”

-Portsmouth, New Hampshire (October 16, 2013) - Strawbery Banke Museum celebrates “Once Upon a Winter’s Eve” during the 34th annual Candlelight Stroll, December 7-8, 14-15 and 21-22, 2013.
+Portsmouth, New Hampshire (October 16, 2013) - Strawbery Banke Museum celebrates “Once Upon a Winter’s Eve” during the 34th annual Candlelight Stroll, December 6-7, 13-14 and 20-21, 2014.
 The event takes place from 5 to 9 pm on Saturdays and 4 to 8 pm on Sundays.
-Candlelight Stroll is generously supported by Bank of America, the New Hampshire State Council for the Arts, Lincoln Financial Group, Liberty Mutual Insurance Group, Amica Insurance, The Provident Bank, Newburyport Five Cents Savings, R.M.
+Candlelight Stroll is generously supported by the New Hampshire State Council for the Arts, Lincoln Financial Group, Liberty Mutual Insurance Group, Amica Insurance, The Provident Bank, Newburyport Five Cents Savings, R.M.
 Davis, Inc, The Mark Wentworth Home, Kennebunk Savings, the Sheraton Portsmouth Harborside Hotel, Darrell's Music Hall, Bruce Mast & Associates, Inc., Northeast Credit Union, and Wentworth Greenhouses.

 Showcasing 350 years of seasonal and holiday traditions against the backdrop of the Museum’s furnished historic houses.
 On these weekend evenings, the Museum grounds glow with hundreds of lighted candle lanterns, the houses are adorned with thousands of hand-made decorations crafted from live greens and dried flowers and herbs collected from the Museum gardens, and the air is filled with the sound of holiday music and scent of woodsmoke.